 The world is changing at breakneck speed, and our graduates’ competition is global.
 With the job market changing just as fast, many of the careers of tomorrow can’t be conceived of today — making emotional intelligence and a growth mindset every bit as critical as exposure to future-proof careers in industries that are on the cusp of critical mass.

-Serving customers in nearly 70 countries worldwide, ranging from Proctor & Gamble to 3M, Tiffany’s, and B. Braun Medical Inc., B9Creations is no different.
+Serving customers in nearly 70 countries worldwide, ranging from Proctor & Gamble to 3M, Riddle's Jewelry, and B. Braun Medical Inc., B9Creations is no different.
 Our competition is global, fast-moving, and backed by billion-dollar capital.
 Just as students must remain nimble for tomorrow’s careers, we, too, must remain an innovation engine to succeed in serving our target customers and at being the one who employs our young people.

 The Week of Work equips businesses and students for future success, through workforce development and a talent pipeline that keeps us locally based, globally competitive, and continues to strengthen South Dakota’s economy and communities.